The Future Of Medicaid May Be Found In Indiana, Where The Poor Pay

 That's where Seema Verma, Trump's pick to run the Centers for Medicare and Medicaid Services, comes from.
 And that's where she put her stamp on the state's health care program for the poor.

-Verma is a private consultant who was hired by Indiana Governor and Vice President-elect Mike Pence to design a Republican-friendly expansion of Medicaid under the Affordable Care Act.
+Verma is a private consultant who was hired by Indiana Gov. and Vice President-elect Mike Pence to design a Republican-friendly expansion of Medicaid under the Affordable Care Act.
 The state paid her almost $5 million over four years through 2017, according to the contracts.

 She sees the federal Medicaid program as a bureaucratic nightmare that hamstrings states and encourages poor people to remain dependent.

 "The Medicaid program has not kept pace with the modern health-care market," she testified at a Congressional hearing in 2013.
-"Its rigid complex rules designed to protect enrollees have also created an intractable program that does not foster efficiency quality or personal responsibility."
+"Its rigid, complex rules designed to protect enrollees have also created an intractable program that does not foster efficiency, quality or personal responsibility."

 The plan she came up with for Indiana requires poor Medicaid recipients to make monthly payments for their insurance, or lose benefits.